Exodus-Privacy/exodus/doc/api.md

 > **This API is provided as is and Exodus Privacy or its members could not be responsive in any case.**

+This API is limited to 30 requests/second (with a 50 requests burst).

+:warning: If the previous limit is exceeded too many times, we will ban the originating IP address for a specific period of time.

 ## Authorization

 **In order to use this REST API, you have to request an API key**.